CDL-Quantum/CohortProject_2022/Week1_MIS/INSTRUCTIONS.md

 Our first task will be to prepare an [experimentally motivated](https://www.nature.com/articles/nature24622) ordered state consisting of alternating ground and Rydberg states in a one-dimensional chain, the so-called $Z_2$ state: $$ |\psi \rangle = | g \hspace{1mm} r \hspace{1mm} g \hspace{1mm} r \hspace{1mm} g \hspace{1mm} r  \cdots \rangle.$$
 To get us started, we will use the open-source simulation software [Bloqade](https://github.com/QuEraComputing/Bloqade.jl) to prepare the $Z_2$ state of a one-dimensional chain of 9 atoms with open boundary conditions.
 In order to prepare this state, follow the Bloqade [tutorial](https://queracomputing.github.io/Bloqade.jl/dev/tutorials/2.adiabatic/main/#Preparation-of-Ordered-States-in-1D): generate the pulse/detuning sequence, specify the atomic position, then starting in the ground state, simulate the time evolution of a quantum state under the Schrödinger equation.
 Plot the occupation on each site as a function of time.
-In addition to the tasks in the tutorial, calculate the expectation value of $\sigma^x_i$ and the gap $\Delta E$ between the groundstate and first excited state.
+In addition to the tasks in the tutorial, calculate the expectation value of $ \sigma^x_i $ and the gap $ \Delta E $ between the groundstate and first excited state.
 What does the latter imply about the viability of the adiabatic protocol?

 ## Task 2: Larger arrays with tensor networks